 We Use Salt and Sugar Intentionally

-- Sugar: We keep added sugars as low as possible for every meal, with strict maximum amounts per meal: Toddler- max 8 g, Kid- max 11 g and Teen & Adult- max 16 g.
-(Our Stage 3 Baby Meals are even lower, at less than 1 g per meal.)
+- Sugar: We keep added sugars as low as possible for every meal, with strict maximum amounts per meal: Toddler- max 8 g, Kid- max 9 g and Teen & Adult- max 10 g.
+(Our Stage 3 Baby Meals are even lower—3 g or less per meal with most containing no added sugar at all.)
 We never use low-calorie sweeteners; instead we use (small amounts!) of ingredients like fruit purees, agave, honey and maple syrup.
 We focus on reducing added sugar while still promoting nutritious and flavorful combinations.

 - Salt: While our meals do contain some salt, we keep it in check!
 It’s part of our mission to incorporate a unique array of herbs and spices as the most forward-facing flavors, only using salt to enhance flavor that’s already there.
 This allows us to help expand palates while keeping sodium at a minimum.
 To ensure we stick to this principle, we’ve set hard rules around sodium content.
 Our maximum sodium amounts are as follows: Toddlers- 450 mg per meal, Kids- 600 mg per meal, Teens & Adults- 825 mg per meal.